blake5634/ESP2Ard/TestsDemos/ESP2Ard_Ard_AIDE/README.md

 ```
 ) so you are selecting ONLY the Arduino on Arduino IDE,

-4) Choose which type of Arduino serial port:
+4) Choose which type of Arduino serial port you will use:

 ```
 #define ARDUINO_SW_SERIAL
 //#define ARDUINO_HW_SERIAL
 ```

-(note: no code exists yet for Arduino hardware serial ports.
+(note: no `ESP2Ard` code exists yet for Arduino hardware serial ports.
 Any
 Arduino can use software serial ports on free I/O pins.
 Arduino Uno can only use ARDUINO_SW_SERIAL because it's one hardware port is
 dedicated to USB, but some other Arduino models have open hardware serial ports).